CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

 # AWS Amazon Linux 2 AMI Build Instructions

-Follow these instructions to build the AWS Amazon Linux 2 AMI images.
+Follow these instructions to build the AWS Amazon Linux 2 AMI images:

-The fist images purpose is: An AppDynamics Controller
+-	__APM-Platform VM__: An APM Platform stand-alone VM with an AppDynamics Controller.

-The second images purpose is: The AWS EKS LaunchPad to run sample apps
+-	__LPAD-EKS VM__: An AWS EKS 'Launchpad' VM needed for Kubernetes CLI Operations and running the sample apps.

 ## Prepare for the Build